lewadik/file/README.rst

 Configuration
 -------------

-To configure 0x0, edit ``instance/config.py``.
+To configure 0x0, copy ``instance/config.example.py`` to ``instance/config.py``, then edit
+it.
 Resonable defaults are set, but there's a couple options you'll need to change before running 0x0 for the first time.

 By default, the configuration is stored in the Flask instance directory.
 Normally, this is in `./instance`, but it might be different for your system.